arjanjohan/scaffold-move/README.md

 ## Next steps

 For this hackathon I kept the scope small due to the time constraints.
-I build only the most essential and useful features, so that developers can start using Scaffold Move right away.
-However, there is much more that I want to add to this project after the hackathon.
-If you have any ideas or suggestions, please reach out and I will add it to this list.
+I build the most essential and useful features, so that developers can start using Scaffold Move right away.
+However, there are more features that I want to add to this project after the hackathon.
+If you have any ideas or suggestions, please reach out to me!

 - Debug page
   - Styling Resources tab